 Due to the slow down in subdivision activity across the District, Council has received less money into its Reserve Financial Contributions accounts than anticipated in the Ten Year Plan.
-As a result, Council, in association with the Golden Bay and Motueka Community Boards, has re-assessed the priorities and the projects planned for the 2011/2012 year.
+As a result, Council, in association with the Golden Bay and Motueka Community Boards, has to re-assess the priorities and the projects planned for the 2011/2012 year.

-The projects that are being deleted or deferred are:
+The projects that are being recommended for deletion or deferral are: